johannal/SolarSystem/SourceEditorAndRefactoring/SourceEditorAndRefactoringDemoScript.md

     [press Command-plus a few times]

-In addition to the speed boost, Xcode 9 adds some new issues and fix-its.
+In addition to the speed boost, there's a couple of new issues and fix-its.
 I'll type some code that is using new iOS 11 API.

     [type "demo1"]

-We've brought the too-new-API issue to Objective-C. Xcode's warning me that I deploy back to iOS 10, where this will crash.
-I'll accept the fix-it, which will wrap the call using the new Objective-C @available keyword.
-Catching this kind of problem in at compile time is a huge win.
+We've brought the too-new-API issue to Objective-C. Xcode's warning me that my app deploys back to iOS 10, where this is going to crash.
+By the way, you'll notice that the fix-it's now, they show up on the right, below the issue.
+I'll accept the fix-it here, which will wrap the call in the new Objective-C **@available** keyword.
+Catching this kind of problem at compile time is a huge win for your apps quality.

 My favorite new fix it, though, is for missing protocol methods.